A5hleyRich/simple-automated-tasks/README.md

 );
 ```

-Add a cronjob for each individual task `crontab -e`, the following example will run WordPress cron every 5 minutes, perform backups dailiy at 5AM and update file permissions dailiy at 6AM:
+Add a cronjob for each individual task `crontab -e`.
+The following example will run WordPress cron every 5 minutes, perform backups dailiy at 5AM and update file permissions dailiy at 6AM:

 ```
 */5 * * * * php -q /home/ashley/.tasks/cron.php >/dev/null 2>&1